What Is a Tooth-Colored (Composite) Filling?

 We will check your fillings at each dental exam in the future to make sure they are doing their job properly or if they need to be replaced.

 Does Insurance Cover Tooth-Colored Composite Fillings?

-Most dental insurance plans cover at least a percentage of the cost for filling for dental cavities or tooth damage.
+Most dental insurance plans cover at least a percentage of the cost of filling for dental cavities or tooth damage.
 Our billing coordinator will contact your insurance company and review your benefits.
 It may not cover replacing fillings for cosmetic reasons.
 Made Ya Smile Dental accepts most PPO plans and will file your claim on your behalf.
 To cover what is left of your costs, we can give you information on financing through CareCredit®.

 Natural-Looking Composite Restorations

-Say good riddance to the metal fillings of the past and replace them with our tooth-colored filling that is just as strong yet aesthetically pleasing.
+Say good riddance to the metal fillings of the past and replace them with our tooth-colored resin filling that is just as strong yet aesthetically pleasing.
 Your fillings should blend into the natural landscape of your teeth.
 Gone are the days of looking like you have a mouth full of dark metal fillings.
 Our dentist at Made Ya Smile Dental can offer a more conservative approach to restoring health and wellness to your decayed teeth with tooth-colored fillings.
 Book a consultation with our team at Made Ya Smile Dental in Kingwood, TX to discover your options in tooth-colored fillings.

 How to Know When a Loose Tooth Filling is High-Stakes